 The reality is that there are three areas of responsibility which need to be addressed by a business architecture function, and they may or may not be able to be covered by one role that encompasses them all.
-Due to the natural variance in business architects in terms of skills, experience, interests and even personalities, it is not realistic to expect one person to have the ability to perform all three areas of responsibility.
-The role(s) must be adaptable and flexible to allow organisations to structure it in the way which best meets their needs.
+Due to the natural variance in business architects in terms of skills, experience, interests, and even personalities, it is not realistic to expect one person to have the ability to perform all three areas of responsibility.
+The structure and scope of the role(s) must be adaptable and flexible to allow organisations to best meet their needs.